Brian Anderson Player Props: Brewers vs. Mariners

-On Tuesday, Brian Anderson (.189 batting average in his past 10 games, with two doubles, two walks and five RBI) and the Milwaukee Brewers play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+After going 0-for-5 in his most recent game, Brian Anderson and the Milwaukee Brewers face the Seattle Mariners (who will start Marco Gonzales) at 4:10 PM ET on Wednesday.

-In his last appearance, he strung together three hits (going 3-for-5 with an RBI) against the Mariners.
+In his last game he had a hitless performance (0-for-5) against the Mariners.

 Brian Anderson Game Info & Props vs. the Mariners